 In order to insure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 FDA regulations establish limits for contaminants in bottled water, which must provide the same level of protection to the public's health.
-The State allows us to monitor for some contaminants less than once per year.
-This is because the concentrations do not change frequently.
-Some of our data, though representative, are more than one year old.
+The DEP allows us to monitor for some contaminants less than once per year since concentrations do not change frequently.
+Some of our data, though representative, is more than one year old.